Condensed History of Jones Chapel Baptist Church

 Supplements added in 2007 and 2012 by Grace Martin:

 From 1987 to 2007, the Church participated in many mission projects, including the World Mission Conference.
-In 1989 a fiberglass steeple replaced the steeple which was damaged during a storm, drop ceilings were installed in the downstairs classrooms, and a new ceiling was installed in the sanctuary.
+In 1989 a fiberglass steeple replaced the original steeple, which was damaged during a storm, drop ceilings were installed in the downstairs classrooms, and a new ceiling was installed in the sanctuary.

 8/5/2012